Nuts and seeds can seem like a bit of a minefield for keto dieters.

 Flaxseeds come with a plethora of health benefits for keto dieters, including but not limited to:

-- Flaxseeds are high in dietary fiber (5.7g per 3 tablespoons) while being extremely low in net carbs (0.1 – 0.3g) – making them ideal for keto and low-carb diets and a natural booster of your digestive health.
+- Flaxseeds are high in dietary fiber (5.7g per 3 tablespoons) while being extremely low in net carbs (0.1 – 0.3g).

 - Lignans are plant compounds with antioxidant properties and have shown great potential in reducing the risk of cancer ; flaxseeds contain between 70 to 700 more of these compounds than other plants.